Thursday, 19 October 2023

 “What had he once written in his diary?
 ‘We have thrown overboard all conventions, our sole guiding principle is that of consequent logica; we are sailing without ethical ballast.
 Perhaps the heart of evil lay there.
 Perhaps it did not suit mankind to sail without ballast.
 And perhaps reason alone was a defective compass, which led one on such a winding, twisted course that the goal finally disappeared in the mist.” (p206)

 The book ends with Rubashov being marched to his execution and shot in the head.
 The final four sentences are, ‘’Then all became quiet.
 There was the sea again with its sounds.
 A wave slowly lifted him up.
-It came from afar and travelled sedately on, a shrug of eternity.’ (p211)
+It came from afar and traveled sedately on, a shrug of eternity.’ (p211)

 This was an amazing book and one I would recommend to anyone.
 It really helped me to understand the mindset of Stalinism and the dangers of believing in anything with fanatical certainty.
 It’s a masterpiece and among the best books I’ve ever read.